 Like a good food recipe, it’s important to have the right mix of ingredients.
-Carbon and nitrogen are the two essential elements for composting, with the proper ratio crucial to efficient decomposition.
+Carbon and nitrogen are the two essential elements for composting, and the proper carbon-to-nitrogen ratio is crucial for efficient decomposition.
 The microorganisms responsible for breaking down plant matter digest carbon as an energy source, while nitrogen is ingested for protein synthesis.

 An efficient compost pile should contain more carbon than nitrogen.
 Too much carbon can slow down decomposition, while too much nitrogen can result in unpleasant smells.
 The optimal ratio is around 2 to 3 parts brown matter (carbon) to 1 part green (nitrogen) by volume.

 Carbon sources include: dead leaves, woody branches, conifer needles, bark dust, sawdust, brown paper bags, shredded office paper, newspaper, cardboard, coffee filters, straw, and wood ash produced from fireplaces and wood stoves.